Sign Up Now: Don’t miss the opportunity to be part of this groundbreaking exploration. Reserve your spot via one of the links below!

 The installation is in the research and development phase, which means that we are exploring the possibilities of what this playground might look, sound, feel, and move like.
 In the workshop, you will explore building a toolkit for a specific emotion.

 From October to December 2024, we will be holding four play labs in Phoenix, AZ, and additional play labs over zoom.
 These workshop sessions are open to volunteer and invited participants who are interested to being a part of the creative process.
+Interested in joining the playlab?

 We are currently looking for 10 people per play lab workshop to participate.